 Synology is compatible with many public cloud providers, including Backblaze B2, Microsoft Azure, Google Cloud Platform, Amazon S3, and Synology C2 Storage.

 The amount of cloud storage space needed for your Synology NAS backup depends on factors like the total data size, frequency of backups, and retention policies.
 Calculate your NAS data size, estimate growth, and choose a cloud plan accordingly.
-Synology’s Hyper Backup app provides estimates based on your backup settings, helping you select an appropriate storage plan for seamless data protection.
-The good thing is that as your data grows, your cloud backups grow with it.
-With cloud storage, there’s no need to invest in or maintain additional hardware to ensure your data is properly backed up.
+Hyper Backup provides storage estimates, helping you select the right amount of cloud storage space for secure, scalable data backups.